-While I'm excited to go and explore solo on my trip, I'm also excited to have visitors!
+While I'm excited to go and travel solo, I'm also excited to have visitors!
 I've hosted numerous people, at sea, on land, et cetera; I've had enough experience with playing the host to have formed solid, reasonable expectations for a guest.
-Here are my tips for being a guest:
+Here are my tips for being a proper guest:

 Do your own research before you arrive.
 There is nothing more frustrating for a host than a guest who doesn't know what they want to do, and sloughs off every expectation for "having a good time" on their host.
-Keep in mind: Your host lives in the place you’re visiting.
-He/She will know of some great things to do there, but he/she will not know what it is you are truly interested in.
+Keep in mind: Your host lives in the city you are visiting.
+He/she will know of some great things to do there, but he/she will not know what it is you are truly interested in.
 You may think that saying "I'll do whatever" means you're being flexible and trying to work with your hosts schedule, but it's actually quite stressful for the host.
-Spend a few minutes on tripadvisor.com researching things to do in the place you're visiting and let your host know ahead of time so the proper arrangements can be made.
+Spend a few minutes on TripAdvisor researching things to do in the place you're visiting and let your host know ahead of time so the proper arrangements can be made.

-You may have just scored a free place to stay, but you’re not staying in a hotel and there is no maid!!
+You may have just scored a free place to stay, but you are not staying in a hotel and there is no maid!!
 Clean up after yourself.
 Make your bed.
 If you're sleeping on a couch in a public room, fold up your blankets and sheets and pack away your suitcase during the day.
-You're in someone else's home.
+Remember: You're in someone else's home.

-A couple of friends came to stay in my house for a few nights – I asked if there were any allergies or preferences for food before they arrived, and the answer came back, ‘no’ – however, on arrival, (at 11:00 at night) I found out that one of the guests had a milk allergy and was just expecting a piece of toast in the morning.
+A couple of friends came to stay in my house for a few nights – I asked if there were any allergies or preferences for food before they arrived and the answer came back, "No." However on arrival (at 11:00 at night, I might add) I found out that one of the guests had a milk allergy and was just expecting a piece of toast in the morning.
 I don't usually keep bread in my house and had nothing to feed her in the morning, despite my efforts.

 I am not independently wealthy.
 Sure, I have a good job, but I live relatively modestly.
-Don't expect me to spend my hard-earned resources on your vacation.
+Don't expect me -- or any host -- to spend hard-earned resources on your vacation.
 Yes, I want to go and play with you and I can pay for my own tickets and meals, but I'm not going to pay for yours.
 This is especially true for the time I'll be abroad.
 My resources will be limited.
 You'll be expected to pay for your share of what you do.